1. Who can apply and how to apply

-Eligible individuals from MRC institutes may for MRC grants as either a principal or co-investigator.
-Applications to the Research Boards can only be made with prior agreement between the Institute Director and MRC Head of Theme.
+MRC institutes may apply for MRC grants (except programme and centre grants).
+Funding is available to support research that is clearly additional to existing 'core' support and 100% of direct costs will be awarded.
+Applications to MRC Research Boards are not normally expected and require prior agreement between the Institute Director and MRC Head of Theme.
 See section 3.8 for more information.

-Eligible individuals from MRC units and the Francis Crick Institute may apply for all MRC grants as either a principle or co-investigator.
-These grants are intended to support research relevant to the unit that is clearly additional to existing ‘core’ support.
+MRC units and partnership Institutes (Francis Crick Institute, Health Data Research UK, UK Dementia Research Institute) may apply for MRC grants (except programme and centre grants) .Funding is available to support research that is clearly additional to existing ‘core’ support and will be awarded following usual FEC rules.
 MRC units apply as a department of the University.
 See section 3.9 for more information.

 By submitting a proposal to the MRC, a research organisation (RO) indicates their formal acceptance of the proposal, their acceptance of the terms and conditions of an MRC award, and the approval of the salaries and resources sought.
 Submission also signifies that the RO accepts the terms and conditions of Research Council fEC Grants, the MRC additional terms and conditions and any award-specific terms and conditions, as specified on the award letter, for the entire life of the award.

 Administrative authorities have responsibility for ensuring that the salaries and resources cited in the proposals are sufficient to undertake the proposed research, to attract sufficiently experienced and skilled staff, and represent good value for money.

 Research teams include a range of individuals and grant applicants will have one of the following roles.
 For guidance on detailing the research staff that will be involved see section 3.2.1.